 We hope we're not belaboring the point, but most directors and teachers actually enjoy using SETS.
 They like how SETS' intuitive design integrates their many tasks, provides comprehensive and easy program oversight, and helps hone their teaching skills by focusing on fundamental learning points.

 SETS really does make everyone's job easier.

-Bill Rossi developed SETS and used it for almost 20 years when he directed and managed afterschool nonprofit programs.
+Bill Rossi developed the philosophy behind SETS when he directed and managed a nonprofit youth development program.
 Drawing from existing resources and methodologies including the Search Institute Assets, Briggs-Myers, Harold Gardener's Multiple Intelligences, and the Rosenberg Self Esteem Scale, Bill broke new ground as he worked with other educators, social workers, therapists, evaluation scientists and software developers to make SETS intuitive, cohesive, friendly, and efficient.
 The application software underwent development, testing, and fine tuning in 2012 and fine tuning from 2020-2022.

 Want a few more details on how this assessment software came to be so truly user friendly and intuitive?
-It's all in the context: a tool that's developed for decades out in the world to serve and accommodate the very real demands of real programs quite naturally becomes highly relevant and easy to use – out of necessity.
+It's all in the context: a tool that's developed for decades out in the world to serve and accommodate the very real demands of real programs must be highly relevant and easy to use – out of necessity.

 In 2008, as the country entered a deep financial recession, Bill took his program to the exurbs of Philadelphia.
 County executives verified that the evaluation tool was the deciding factor in the County’s awarding a series of multi-year contracts.
-From 2008-2012, SETS underwent beta testing and was refined into the essential tool it is today.
+In 2012, SETS underwent beta testing and from 2020-2022 was refined into the essential tool it is today.